nesanders/MAenvironmentaldata/docs/_posts/2023-10-20-eea-dp-cso-ej_modeling.md

 ancillary: 1
 ---

-This page provides modeling diagnostics for the analysis presented in ["% post_title 2023-02-04-eea-dp-cso-ej %"]({% post_url 2023-10-20-eea-dp-cso-ej %}).
+This page provides modeling diagnostics for the analysis presented in ["The first year of data from MA's new sewage pollution notification system"]({% post_url 2023-10-20-eea-dp-cso-ej %}).
 For an explaination of the statistical methodologies underlying the analysis, see ["Data analysis methodology for 'Environmental justice implications of CSO outfall distribution'"]({% post_url 2019-03-23-necir-cso-ej_modeling %}).

 The plots below illustrate the functional form of the fitted model for each EJ indicator.
 A sample of random draws from the Markov Chain posterior are shown in red.
 The actual watershed data points are shown in blue, colored according to the watershed population used to weight the model fit.